sst/sst/www/docs/advanced/source-maps.md

 ---
 title: Source Maps
-description: "Enabling source maps for Lambda functions in Serverless Stack (SST)."
+description: "Enabling source maps for Lambda functions in SST (SST)."
 ---

 For Lambda functions with Node.js runtimes, SST will automatically generate source maps.
 The source maps are not used by default as it affects the startup time for Lambda functions.